tmobile/magentaA11y/_checklist-native/_table.md

 ---
 layout: entry
 title:  "Table"
-categories: controls
+categories: common patterns

 keyboard:
   tab, arrow keys or Ctl+tab: |
-    Focus visibly moves to the _component
+    Focus visibly moves to the first interactive element in table, if any
   spacebar: |
     Activates on iOS and Android
   enter: |